ibexa/documentation-developer/docs/guide/repository.md

 ##### APC & APCu

 This cache backend is using shard memory with APC's user cache feature.
-As this is per server, it **does not support [multi server (cluster) setups](clustering.md)** .
+As this is per server, it does not support [multi-server (cluster) setups](clustering.md) .

 !!! note "Not supported because of following limitation"

     As APC(u) user cache is not shared between processes, it is not possible to clear the user cache from CLI, even if you set `apc.enable_cli` to On.
 That is why publishing content from a command line script won't let you properly clear SPI Persistence cache.

-Please also note that the default value for `apc.shm_size` is 128MB.
+Also note that the default value for `apc.shm_size` is 128MB.
 However, 256MB is recommended for APC to work properly.
-For more details please refer to the [APC configuration manual](http://www.php.net/manual/en/apc.configuration.php#ini.apc.shm-size).
+For more details refer to the [APC configuration manual](http://www.php.net/manual/en/apc.configuration.php#ini.apc.shm-size).

 **Available settings**